Your message was sent!

-Pretty quickly, once the awards started rolling in, the range expanded and the beers started to be exported to more and more countries eager to try this new range of beers.
+Pretty quickly, once the awards started rolling in, the range of gluten free beer expanded and they started to be exported to more and more countries eager to try this new range of beers.
 Today Green’s still produce the original Discovery Ale, plus Dry Hopped Lager and India Pale Ale, all of which are produced with 100% gluten free raw materials.

 In 2008 the Professor established a means of extracting safely and consistently gluten from conventional beers brewed with malt.
 This created the opportunity to provide wider choice and Greens Premium Pils and Golden Ale were launched the same year, followed in 2010 by the bottle conditioned beers Dark, Amber and Blond.
 These gluten free beer continue to be brewed by Belgian craft brewers to this day, and they all have European Accreditation to be called ‘gluten free’, meaning a safe beer for Coeliacs, and choice from the largest range in the World.